hgmnz/flyinghopmachine/source/_posts/2015-06-14-what-in-the-world-is-that-off-flavor.markdown

 ## The quest begins

-First off, for the Rye IPA batch, I sampled it at various points during the brewing process and fermentation to try and determine where it was coming from.

-Then I took the Saison and the Smoked Porter to my awesome LHBS.
+First I took the Saison and the Smoked Porter to my awesome LHBS.
 After tasting it there I was convinced this was not an easy thing to fix.
 The advice I got was to deep clean everything, and to replace racking canes or hoses that might be suspect.